Advantages of Info-Point in churches

 - No ongoing charges - it’s yours and free for you and your visitors to use

-- Low power consumption - and optional solar power or travel battery for outreach
+- Low power consumption - plus optional solar power, or pocket-size battery for outreach

 Extending church guides in a rural parish